Jollywatt/typst-fletcher/docs/manual.typ

 ```)

 Node names are labels instead of strings (like in CeTZ) so that positional arguments to `edge()` are easier to disambiguate by their type.
-(Node labels are not inserted into the final outout, so they do not interfere with other labels in the document.)
+(Node labels are not inserted into the final output, so they do not interfere with other labels in the document.)

 == Edge types